-The residence services office is open 8:30 am-4:30 pm, Monday-Friday.
+The residence services office is open Monday to Friday from 8:30 am-4:30 pm.
 You may visit the residence services office anytime to ask questions of the following staff: receptionists, who are found at the front desk and will help you with daily inquiries, including redirecting you to other staff; conference and/or Administrative Support Assistants.
-The residence services office is located at 128 Saskatchewan Hall in Voyageur Place and can be reached by emailing residence@usask.ca or calling 306-966-6775.
+The residence services office is located at 128 Saskatchewan Hall in Voyageur Place and at 104 Seager Wheeler Hall.
+They can also be reached by emailing residence@usask.ca or calling 306-966-6775.